openownership/bods-dev-handbook/translations.md

 Once you have signed up to Transifex you should ask an administrator of ODSC to make you an administrator too.
 We don't maintain a list of those administrators here, but there is a considerable overlap with the [people who contribute towards the BODS Standard repository](https://github.com/openownership/data-standard/graphs/contributors).

-### creating and configuring a new project in Transifex
+### Creating and configuring a new project in Transifex

   * [Add a new project on Transifex](https://www.transifex.com/OpenDataServices/add/).
   * Name it according to the version of BODS, ie `bods-v02` for BODS version 0.2.